5jotters/vRF-briefing/docs/LocalProcedures.md

 ### 1.  **START-UP**

 All participants will start up engines stick to each type of aircraft normal procedures.
-Normally will use this radio setting procedure for taxi, departure, GCI and also interflight COMMS:
+Normally will use this radio setting procedure for taxi, departure, GCI and also interflight COMMS.
+All platforms should adhere to the following PRESET plan:

+● ATIS: PRESET #1 270.100 UHF for last weather information updates.

-● TWR: Once in cockpit we set Freq 327.000 UHF/132.550 VHF for ATC control according to CommCard.
+● TWR:  PRESET #3 327.000 UHF/132.550 VHF for ATC control.

-● Interflight: VHF #X showing in CommCard and Mission Brief for each formation.
+● Interflight: VHF #X according to CommCard and Mission Brief for each formation.

-All formations will request weather info and departure data on ATIS: 270.100 and tower freq 327.000 UHF/ 132.550 VHF.
+All formations will request weather info and permission for departure on ATIS 270.100 and tower freq 327.000 UHF/ 132.550 VHF, respectively.

 ### 2.  **TAXI**